 S1 Method #1-1 Basic Single Pole RatingExcellent A+ ☺

-The most simple and common method of wiring a single pole switch.
-LevelBeginner DescriptionPower (a hot and a neutral) is fed to the switch with 1 switch leg run from the switch to 1 light.
-A 2 wire feed is pulled from the nearest source of power like a receptacle or the panel to the switch.
+This is the most simple and common method of wiring a single pole switch.
+LevelBeginner DescriptionPower (a hot and a neutral) is fed to the switch with a switch leg run from the switch to the light: A 2 wire feed is pulled from the nearest source of power like a receptacle or the panel to the switch.
 2 wire meaning; either 14/2 with ground (wg) for 15 amp circuits or 12/2wg for 20 amp circuits.
 A 2 wire switch leg is pulled from the switch to the nearest light.
 Below is a line diagram, wiring schematic and photo of a basic single pole switch wiring circuit.
 Line diagrams help electricians figure out how to make wiring connections by simplifying the circuit.
 Line diagrams are drawn with the hot on the left and the neutral on the right.
 Wiring schematics are more like a drawing of the real thing, like a road map.
 The hot and neutral are shown in the real world locations that they would be at.
 To keep the illustrations simple, the grounds are not shown.
 Green or bare wire grounds are connected together and to any metal parts in the circuit that are not supposed to be electrified, parts like a metal box (instead of theblue plastic box used here) and the metal canopy of a light fixture (instead of the white plastic light used here) and the metal yoke of the switch that has the green ground screw.

 A photo, diagram and schematic of a basic single pole switch circuit with one light.